 In recent years there have been a number of deaths and serious illnesses caused by locals and tourists drinking alcohol spiked with methanol, mostly on the tourist islands of Bali and Lombok.
 The local spirit arak seems to be the main culprit but even some branded spirits, including vodka and rum, may be local copies and should not be considered safe.

 Road safety in Indonesia

 Road accidents are one of the main causes of hospitalisation and death to foreigners in Indonesia.
 Traffic is busy and chaotic, particularly in urban centres, and traffic rules are rarely enforced.
 Roads are overcrowded and it is common for motorbikes to overtake on both sides.
 Extreme weather conditions in the wet season and poor road conditions add to the problems.

 When an accident occurs it is common for any foreigner involved to be implicated as the cause of the accident and forced to pay money for the repair of vehicles and hospital fees.
 The involvement of police is certainly not a guarantee against this.

 Expats unfamiliar with driving in Indonesia should rather consider hiring a car with a driver.

 Terrorism in Indonesia

-Terrorism is a real threat in Indonesia and there have been a number of terrorist attacks and bombings that have caused injury and deaths to foreign nationals in recent years.
-The worst attack occurred in Bali in 2002 when three bombs in the heavily populated tourist area of Kuta killed over 200 people.
-There have been a number of smaller attacks in the country since then.
+Terrorism is a real threat in Indonesia and there have been a number of terrorist attacks and bombings which have caused injury and deaths to foreign nationals in recent years.

 Natural disasters in Indonesia